Azure/azure-iot-sdk-c/doc/Docker_SDK_Cross_Compile.md

 Once this is done, then the environment variable set below will need to be modified to reflect the location and directory names of that toolchain.
 Once these have been updated then the Docker script should be ready to run.

 ## The Docker Script
+> **Note:** This inline example is illustrative and targets MIPS32.
+For a complete, maintained, and tested cross-compile - including the OpenSSL 3 and CMake/FindCURL adjustments current toolchains need - use the Dockerfiles under [samples/dockerbuilds](../samples/dockerbuilds) (for example `MIPS32/Dockerfile`), which are kept up to date with the SDK.

 Here is an example script:
 ```docker
 # Start with the latest version of the Ubuntu Docker container